-- The interface supports and encourages use of clinical vocabularies from ONC's certification requirements, for example: RxNorm for medication names, 10 SNOMED-CT for clinical problems, 11 and LOINC for laboratory tests.
-12 - A process is in place to ensure that standard clinical vocabularies are updated and consistent in all interfaced software applications. - Organizations evaluate interfaced software prior to purchase to ensure that it uses compatible versions of standard clinical vocabularies.
+- The interface supports standard clinical vocabularies and there are procedures in place to encourage clinical users to enter data in codified fields using clinical vocabularies from ONC's certification requirements, for example: RxNorm for medication names, 12 SNOMED-CT for clinical problems, 13 and LOINC for laboratory tests.
+14 - Interfaced business partners are encouraged to support and transmit data using current ONC-approved specified standards. - A process is in place to ensure that standard clinical vocabularies are updated and consistent in all interfaced software applications. - Organizations evaluate interfaced software prior to purchase to ensure that it uses compatible versions of standard clinical vocabularies.

-System-to-system interfaces are properly configured and tested to ensure that both coded and free-text data elements are transmitted without loss of or changes to information content.
-HIPAA
+System-to-system interfaces are properly configured and tested to ensure that both coded and free-text data elements are transmitted without loss of or changes to information content.15 Checklist

 Maintaining a system-to-system interface within a rapidly evolving clinical information system environment is challenging, in part because many changes are required.
-Without the ability to implement and test these changes prior to go-live, and a consistent practice of doing so, patients would be placed at significantly increased risk of data loss, corruption, or theft.
-Failure to test system interface components is one of the leading causes of EHR-related patient safety events.
-13
+Without the ability to implement and test these changes prior to go-live, and a consistent practice of doing so, a healthcare organization would be placed at significantly increased risk of data loss, corruption, or theft, which could negatively impact patient safety.
+Failure to test system interface components is one of the leading causes of EHR-related patient safety events.16